allegro/ralph/README.md

 # Ralph-NG

-**This is redesigned and rewrite from scratch Ralph version under heavy development.
+**This is redesigned and rewritten from scratch Ralph version under heavy development.
 NOT FOR PRODUCTION USE RIGHT NOW**

 Ralph is full-featured Asset Management, DCIM and CMDB system for data center and back office.